 Unfortunately, the magic formula for exterminating bed bugs is yet to be invented.
 A recent study conducted at Rutgers University has found only two pesticides to be highly effective against these pesky insects – Bed Bug Patrol™ and EcoRaider™.

-Other popular insecticides and chemical bed bug treatment solutions such as desiccant dusts, low toxicity contact sprays, and pyrethroid sprays will successfully kill bed bugs on contact but will not eradicate every pest hiding in crevices and voids.
+Other popular insecticides and chemical bed bug treatment solutions such as desiccant dusts, low toxicity contact sprays, and pyrethroid sprays will successfully kill bed bugs on contact but will likely not eradicate an infestation in its entirety.

 Whole Room Heat Treatments

-A bed bug extermination company will treat your house with special heating equipment in order to kill the pests and eradicate the infestation using high temperature.
-Both bed bugs and their eggs will die within 90 minutes at 118-122°F (48-50°C).
+A bed bug extermination company will treat your house with special heating equipment in order to kill the pests and eradicate the infestation using high temperatures.
+This is efficient because bed bugs and their eggs will die within 90 minutes at 118-122°F (48-50°C).

 Whole room heat treatments usually work with temperatures as high as 145°F (62.7 °C) and thus require a professional to handle them.
-This is not an approach you can take on your own, nor should you attempt to do so without professional help.
+This is not an approach you can take on your own, nor should you attempt to do so without the assistance of a professional.

 How Bed Bug Injury Law Can Help